openenergymonitor/emonhub/configuration.md

 # EmonHub Configuration

+emonHub configuration is set using `emonhub.conf` config file.
+On the emonPi / emonBase this file is located in the RW data partition `/home/pi/data/emonhub.conf`.
+If the [Emoncms Config module](https://github.com/emoncms/config) is installed (as in the case of the emonPi / emonBase using pre-buit SD card image) the config file can be edited from the EmonHub tab in local Emoncms, see [emonPi / emonBase setup guide](http://openenergymonitor.org/emon/modules/emonpi#emonhubconfig)

+# Contents:

 1. Publishing to MQTT
 2. Sending data to emoncms.org or other remote emoncms installation
 2. Node configuration
 3. Troubleshooting

-## Publishing to MQTT
+## 1. Publishing to MQTT

-Emonhub supports publishing and subscribing to MQTT topics through the EmonHubMqttInterfacer, defined in the interfacers section of emonhub.conf.
+Emonhub supports publishing to MQTT topics through the EmonHubMqttInterfacer, defined in the interfacers section of emonhub.conf.

 There are two formats that can be used for publishing node data to MQTT:

 **Node only format**

+(default base topic is `emonhub`)

     topic: basetopic/rx/10/values
     payload: 100,200,300